 the chance to try.
 In the Generation Collection, Gibson has added a second sound hole in the upper bout on the bass side of the guitar.
 The objective is to let the player hear the true tone of the guitar directly, and we were quite impressed by how well it worked.
 It was similar to the effect of playing with a monitor, and for that reason we think this feature would make the G-45 a great studio guitar.

 As far as build quality was concerned, this guitar is heirloom quality.
-While it isn’t the flashiest acoustic, it’s made from choice cuts of wood, is finished in a beautiful satin nitro lacquer.
+While it isn’t the flashiest of acoustic guitars, it’s made from choice cuts of solid wood, is finished in a beautiful satin nitro lacquer.
 We found that tuning stability was excellent, and intonation was dead on.

 Verdict: The Gibson G-45 is subtle, but beyond the plain exterior lies a guitar that delivers big time on stage, in the studio, and at home.
 It brings sparkling tones and still manages to maintain clarity even when pushed hard.
 This is a solidly built guitar that despite its light weight, is clearly made to last, making it our editor’s choice for best acoustic guitar.